FIT4Software/mip-frontend-starting-point/README.md

     JSON schema for the TypeScript compiler's configuration file

 We strongly suggest to run the next command inside of the project: `npm i --save @types/node`

+## Update:

+Inside the src directory there's a folder called starting-point with all the basic components, modules, pages and stories.
+We strongly encourage to don't change anything inside this folder because this will break the _Update_.

+### Updating the project:

+To update the project you should run `npm run update-starting-point` this command will overwrite the current starting-point folder with the latest one on existance.

+### Caveats:

+If you have some of the starting-point files, you should copy them before running the update so you won't lose your changes.